Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

-The least strongly constrained eigenvector is predominantly ${\cal O}_{tB}$, whose scale is bounded just above 100~GeV when the operator coefficients are normalised to unity, mainly by single top and $t \bar t$ data.
-There are three more eigenvectors with scales $\lesssim 300$~GeV whose principal components are top operators.
-The most important constraints on these eigenvectors are in the top sector, principally from the $t \bar t$ cross-section and $t \bar t V$ measurements.
+The least strongly constrained eigenvector is predominantly ${\cal O}^8_{tu}$, with a scale bounded just above 200~GeV when the operator coefficients are normalised to unity, mainly by $t \bar t$ data.
+It is followed by three more eigenvectors with scales $\sim 300$~GeV, whose principal components are top operators.
+The most important constraints on these eigenvectors are in the top sector, principally from the $t \bar t$ and $t \bar t V$ data.
 As discussed in Section~\ref{sec:top}, while the validity of the SMEFT may be questioned when the operator coefficients are normalised to unity, it should be reliable for all top operators in the strong-coupling limit.
 Also, we expect the SMEFT to be valid for the better-constrained eigenvectors even for unit-normalised coefficients, since these eigenvectors have relatively small top operator components, as seen in the middle panel of Fig.~\ref{fig:correlationmatrixfull}.

 \FloatBarrier